 Magnesium Supplements: Complete Guide to Every Form, Goal, and Top Pick

 Magnesium is involved in over 300 enzymatic reactions in the body — from ATP energy production and muscle contraction to GABA receptor activation and cortisol regulation.
 Despite this, approximately 48% of Americans consume less than the Estimated Average Requirement for magnesium from food alone (Rosanoff et al., 2012, Nutrition Reviews, PMID: 22364157).
-The result is a widespread, low-grade deficiency that shows up as poor sleep, anxiety, muscle cramps, fatigue, and reduced athletic performance.
+Low intake may contribute to poor sleep, anxiety, muscle cramps, fatigue, or reduced athletic performance in some people, but these symptoms are nonspecific and can have many causes.

 The problem is that “magnesium supplement” covers a range of compounds with radically different bioavailability, mechanisms, and ideal use cases.
-Magnesium oxide — the most common form in discount supplements — has only ~4% bioavailability.
-Magnesium glycinate and threonate absorb at 40%+.
+Magnesium oxide — the most common form in discount supplements — is generally less bioavailable than chelated forms.
+Exact absorption estimates vary by study, dose, and individual context.
 Choosing the wrong form is the reason most people don’t feel anything from supplementation.

 This hub page is your starting point.
 Use it to find the right form for your goal, then go deep in our dedicated reviews.